Welcome to Boating Services

 Our mission is to foster the sustainable development, use and enjoyment of all Maryland waterways in cooperation with Federal, State, and local government agencies for the benefit of the general boating public.
 The Boating Services Unit is comprised of three Divisions:

 Boating Implementation is responsible for providing grants and technical assistance to develop new and/or improve existing public boating access facilities using sustainable construction practices, dredging navigation channels, acquiring fire, rescue and patrol vessels.

-Hydrographic Operations is responsible for placing regulatory markers and navigation aids in support of natural resource areas and the boating public as well as providing charting and ice-breaking services for the Department.
+Hydrographic Operations is responsible for placing regulatory markers and navigation aids in support of natural resource areas and the boating public, coordinating the Abandoned Boat and Debris Program, and providing charting and ice-breaking services for the Department.

 Permits for Marine Gatherings

 Information and permits are now available online.
 To learn more click here.

 Looking for a place to launch your recreational boat?
 See the Maryland Online Boating Access Guide.

 The Clean Marina Program announces three new Clean Marinas in Cecil County.